 NEW YORK, NY – MARCH 14: Inductee Neil Diamond accepts his award onstage at the 26th annual Rock and Roll Hall of Fame Induction Ceremony at The Waldorf=Astoria on March 14, 2011 in New York City.
 (Photo by Michael Loccisano/Getty Images)

-You might like: Neil Diamond - Blackbird
+You might like: Neil Diamond - He Ain't Heavy, He's My Brother

 Leave a Reply